Idaradav/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that converts a number from base 10 to base 16 Write a script that encodes and decodes text using the rot13 encryption Write a script that converts a number from base 10 to base 16
+Write a script that converts a number from base 10 to base 16 Write a script that encodes and decodes text using the rot13 encryption Write a script that converts a number from base 10 to base 16 The eggs of the brood need to be an odd number